jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 Imagine the processor tries to permanently freeze the user's smart-wallet by refusing to co-sign any transactions.

 In this case, the user can initiate a withdrawal _without_ a cosigner.
 A wait period will be enforced before the user is allowed to withdraw the funds.
-This wait period ensures that any pending intents get a chance to finish before the user withdraws.
+This wait period ensures that any pending intents finish before the user withdraws.

 ## How Does Safenet Compare To Other Cross-Chain Intent Protocols?

-[Across protocol](https://across.to/across-settlement) is another protocol designed to to provide low-latency, low-cost intents without centralized trust assumptions
+[Across protocol](https://across.to/across-settlement) is another protocol designed to to facilitate low-latency, low-cost intents without centralized trust assumptions

 UniswapX also recently announced a new protocol called "The Compact".